A Suite of Generative Tasks for Multi-Level Multimodal Webpage Understanding: The WikiWeb2M Dataset

 \section{The WikiWeb2M Dataset}

-The Wikipedia Webpage (WikiWeb2M) dataset is built by starting with the Wikipedia Image Text \citep[WIT;][]{wit} English pages\footnote{WIT held a CC BY-SA 3.0 license, and additional data we recover in WikiWeb2M is publicly available on Wikipedia.}.
-We scrape webpage samples and retain all text, image, and structure available, providing more contextual data which can be used to model existing tasks like contextual image captioning, as well as enabling new webpage tasks like page description.
+We create the Wikipedia Webpage (WikiWeb2M) dataset to have an all-in-one multimodal webpage dataset where all text, image, and structure content is retained.
+WikiWeb2M is built by starting with the Wikipedia Image Text \citep[WIT;][]{wit} English pages\footnote{WIT held a CC BY-SA 3.0 license, and additional data we recover in WikiWeb2M is publicly available on Wikipedia.}.
+We re-scrape webpage samples and keep all text, image, and structure available, providing more contextual data which can be used to model existing tasks like contextual image captioning, as well as enable new webpage understanding tasks like page description generation.
 We start with WIT URLs to create a high quality multimodal webpage dataset that has already gone through extensive content and topic filtering.

 Each webpage sample includes the page URL, page title, section titles, section text, images and their captions, and indices for each section, their parent section, their children sections, and more.
 This differs from WIT, which defined individual samples as image-caption pairs with metadata (\eg, originating section title).
 Appendix~\ref{sec:dataanalysis} includes a comparison of fields available in WikiWeb2M versus WIT.
 In Table~\ref{tab:datacompareall}, we report the number of sections and images compared to the English subset of WIT.
 We add nearly 1M total images to the dataset by keeping the images on a webpage regardless of whether they have image captions available.